Raich Carter: Cricket career

 Schoolboy ideas of a dual football-cricket career were discounted as Carter felt he would be unable to give his full attention to two sports and that cricket would probably involve moving away from home and his widowed mother and sisters and serving a residential qualification before being eligible to play for a first-class county.

 In July 1933 he made his debut in the Second Eleven Championship for Durham County Cricket Club against Yorkshire's Second XI at Headingley.
 Batting at number 10, he top scored with 44 runs in a total of 145 and retained his place in the next game when Durham beat the touring West Indies at Ashbrooke, Sunderland, although he was dismissed for a duck.
-In July 1934, he was again selected to play for Durham against Yorkshire's 2nd XI; he took 4/22 and scored 10 runs an retained his place in the side for the next game against the touring Australians side.
+In July 1934, he was again selected to play for Durham against Yorkshire's 2nd XI; he took 4/22 and scored 10 runs and retained his place in the side for the next game against the touring Australians side.

 Whilst at Derby, Carter played first-class cricket for Derbyshire County Cricket Club.
 He made his County Championship debut in June 1946 against Worcestershire.
 He was a right-handed batsman and batted in four innings in his three first-class matches.
 He was a left-arm slow orthodox bowler and took two wickets.

 During the summer, Carter was a regular club cricketer playing mainly in the Durham Senior League for Hendon and Sunderland Police.
 In the summer of 1936, due to loyalty to Hendon, he rejected interest from several clubs who wanted to employ him as their cricket professional.
 After moving to Derby, he played for Chaddesden.
 He was a regular for the cricket teams of Derby County and Hull City.

 Carter kept some of his England shirts, removed the badge pocket, and used them for cricket.

 A big hitter, Carter was known as the "Gilbert Jessop of Durham".